Kiruse/KirUtil.jl/README.md

 ```

 ## Optional & Unknown
-*ExtraFun* introduces an `Optional{S, T}` meta type which represents a value which theoretically exists but may or may not be loaded at the time.
+*KirUtil* introduces an `Optional{S, T}` meta type which represents a value which theoretically exists but may or may not be loaded at the time.
 If the value is not loaded, the `Optional` will contain `unknown` - the only instance of `Unknown`, similar to `nothing` and `Nothing`.
 While `T` can be any type, `S` is a vanity parameter intended as a unique identifier for your `Optional`, allowing specialization of `Base.getindex(::Optional{S})` while retaining interoperability with other `Optional`s of other `S`.

 ### Usage
 The signature of `Optional` is rather complex.
 Plentiful specializations of `Base.convert` allow you to use it in the most intuitive ways.
 Generally, the `S` identifier can be ignored; it will default to `:generic`.
 It is only relevant to retrieving the actual value of the `Optional` in case the current value is `unknown`.

 Getting and setting the value proceeds much like `Ref` through `Base.getindex` and `Base.setindex!`, or rather `opt[]` and `opt[] = value`.
 The default implementation of `Base.getindex` tests if the wrapped value is `unknown`.
-If so, it calls `ExtraFun.load(::Optional)`, caches its return value, and passes it on.
+If so, it calls `KirUtil.load(::Optional)`, caches its return value, and passes it on.
 The default implementation of `Base.setindex!` always overrides the value regardless.
 All of the above methods may be specialized on your `S` identifier.

-Alternatively, you may test if an `Optional` contains `unknown` with `ExtraFun.isunknown`, and then `ExtraFun.load` it with additional arguments if necessary.
+Alternatively, you may test if an `Optional` contains `unknown` with `KirUtil.isunknown`, and then `KirUtil.load` it with additional arguments if necessary.

 Generally, whichever usage you imagine is probably possible.
 If not, drop me an issue and I'll see about implementing it!